-You’re still catching your breath from—or in the midst of!—yearend fundraising efforts.
-But Q1 is days away so it’s time to start thinking about what your development operation should be doing when everyone returns from the holidays.
+You’re still catching your breath from yearend fundraising efforts.
+But Q1 is here so it’s time to start thinking about what your development operation should be doing when everyone returns from the holidays.
 Here are three ways to make a strong development start in the new year.

 (1) Set mailing schedule and projections.

 - Map out the year’s mailing schedule, including internal deadlines for copy, art, etc., as well as drop dates.
 Even if your organization only drops one or two solicitations, these should be scheduled appropriately on your development calendar.
 If you run a more sophisticated direct mail program, a separate mailing calendar is in order.

 - Project quantities, costs, and returns (number of responses and average gift size to calculate response rate and ROI).
 Do this for both housefile and prospecting.
 In your projections, you can also make notes about list selects and mailing elements (design tests, copy ideas, etc.), depending on how sophisticated your program is.
 Don’t neglect to schedule and project costs for non-solicitation mailings.
 If these kinds of mailings regularly bring in some donations, make revenue projections here too.